microsoft/botbuilder-js/libraries/botbuilder-dialogs/README.md

 A DialogSet is used to collect and execute dialogs.
 A bot may have more than one DialogSet, which can be used to group dialogs logically and avoid name collisions.

+Then, create one or more dialogs and add them to the DialogSet.
+Use the WaterfallDialog class to construct dialogs defined by a series of functions for sending and receiving input that will be executed in order.
 More sophisticated multi-dialog sets can be created using the `ComponentDialog` class, which has many of the capabilities of a DialogSet, but behaves and can be called like a single dialog.

 ```